Choosing between HubSpot and Salesforce for your CRM comes down to five questions:

 Which CRM is cheaper: HubSpot or Salesforce?

-However, HubSpot's mandatory onboarding fees (up to $7,000 for Marketing Hub Enterprise) and its mixed-tier seat pricing rule (all seats billed at the highest Hub tier) can push total costs beyond the listed per-seat price.
+However, HubSpot's mandatory onboarding fees (up to $3,500 for Enterprise) and its mixed-tier seat pricing rule (all seats billed at the highest Hub tier) can push total costs above the listed per-seat price.
+Salesforce implementations are typically partner-led, adding consulting costs that don't appear in the per-seat number.
+Both platforms reward early planning around true total cost of ownership rather than list price comparison.

 Do I need ZoomInfo if I already have HubSpot or Salesforce?